apache/kylin/website/_docs16/howto/howto_optimize_build.md

 ## Build Base Cuboid

-This step is building the base cuboid from the intermediate table.
-The mapper number is equals to the reducer number of step 2; The reducer number is estimate with the cube statistics: by default use 1 reducer every 500MB output; If you observed the reducer number is small, you can set "kylin.job.mapreduce.default.reduce.input.mb" in kylin.properteis to a smaller value to get more resources, e.g: `kylin.job.mapreduce.default.reduce.input.mb=200`
+This step is building the base cuboid from the intermediate table, which is the first round MR of the "by-layer" cubing algorithm.
+The mapper number is equals to the reducer number of step 2; The reducer number is estimated with the cube statistics: by default use 1 reducer every 500MB output; If you observed the reducer number is small, you can set "kylin.job.mapreduce.default.reduce.input.mb" in kylin.properties to a smaller value to get more resources, e.g: `kylin.job.mapreduce.default.reduce.input.mb=200`

 ## Build N-Dimension Cuboid

-These steps are the "by-layer" cubing process, each step uses the output of previous step as the input.
-It is similar as the "build base cuboid" step.
+These steps are the "by-layer" cubing process, each step uses the output of previous step as the input, and then cut off one dimension to aggregate to get one child cuboid.
+For example, from cuboid ABCD, cut off A get BCD, cut off B get ACD etc.

+Some cuboid can be aggregated from more than 1 parent cubiods, in this case, Kylin will select the minimal parent cuboid.
+For example, AB can be generated from ABC (id: 1110) and ABD (id: 1101), so ABD will be used as its id is smaller than ABC.
+Based on this, if D's cardinality is small, the aggregation will be cost-efficient.
+So, when you design the Cube rowkey sequence, please remember to put low cardinality dimensions to the tail position.
+This not only benefit the Cube build, but also benefit the Cube query as the post-aggregation follows the same rule.

 Usually from the N-D to (N/2)-D the building is slow, because it is the cuboid explosion process: N-D has 1 Cuboid, (N-1)-D has N cuboids, (N-2)-D has N*(N-1) cuboids, etc. After (N/2)-D step, the building gets faster gradually.